Cox Communications, or simply Cox, is an Internet Service Provider (ISP).

 2. Perform manual troubleshooting

-- Run a pathping test using CMD or Speedtest by Ookla’s packet loss test
+- Test Cox packet loss by running a pathping test using CMD or Speedtest by Ookla’s packet loss test

 - Check and repair any faulty components on your home network (PC, router, cables, drivers)